jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-The notes and later added supplements from my memory are treated alike in my documents (though they could be easily made different from each other) However, I take care that later added design ideas and research questions are still easily distinguishable from the primary data that I gathered in the interview.
+The notes and later added supplements from my memory are treated alike in my documents since they are all data I gathered by listening or observing the participant.
+But I take care that later added design ideas and research questions are still easily distinguishable from the actual data that I gathered in the research session.

 ####  Making Photos

 Making photos is rather easy and can capture lots of information.
 For example, you can photograph the participant's desk to aid your memory.
 Later you can go back and see what was on it: Paper, pens, computer;
-were there tidy looking stacks and container for all the utensils?
+were there tidy looking stacks and containers for all the utensils?
 Or was it seemingly messy?

 You can even photograph the users screen content if your research involves computers and gadgets.
-Tech savvy users may cringe since a software based screenshot is technically superior but if the user does not know you to make a screenshot, a camera is a handy way to capture the screen.
+Tech savvy users may cringe since a software based screenshot is technically superior – but if the user does not know you to make a screenshot, a camera is a handy way to capture the screen.